-It doesn't provide every possible piece of information - for example, the URL's IP address, which can be found using the DNS lookup tool.
+It doesn't provide every possible piece of information - for example, the URL's IP address, which you can find using a DNS lookup tool.
+You can also find what is my public IP.
 However, the server headers check tool still provides a great deal of valuable information to users.

 About the server headers check tool

-Essentially, the server header refers to the software being used to handle the request from the server that generated the response.
+Essentially, the server header refers to the software used to handle the request from the server that generated the response.
 Although many of the more popular HTTP header responses are listed above, there is a complete list of HTTP headers at the W3 Consortium’s Status Code Definitions page.
 Access their page if you find that the HTTP header you're looking for is not as common or harder to find.

 The server header check is a simple and thorough way for webmasters to check that their HTTP response headers behave as intended.